Don't forget them

-We move fast to protect animals affected by earthquakes, floods, typhoons and other disasters.
+We moved fast to protect animals affected by earthquakes, floods, typhoons and other disasters.

-We provide food, water, medical care, and other emergency assistance to animals in need.
-We evacuate animals from danger, and reunite animals and owners that have been separated.
+We provided food, water, medical care, and other emergency assistance to animals in need.

 Helping animals helps people